KRVTZ-NET IDS alerts for 2026-02-13

 Mitigation Recommendations

-1. Verify and immediately apply the latest security patches and firmware updates for Fortigate VPN appliances to remediate CVE-2023-27997.
+1. Immediately verify and apply the latest security patches and firmware updates for Fortigate VPN appliances to remediate CVE-2023-27997.
 2. Implement strict network segmentation and access controls around VPN gateways to minimize exposure to the internet and internal networks.
 3. Deploy and fine-tune intrusion detection and prevention systems (IDS/IPS) to detect and block repeated suspicious requests to /remote/logincheck and other sensitive endpoints.
 4. Monitor logs for anomalous user-agent strings and unusual HTTP requests indicative of reconnaissance or scanning activity, and establish alerting mechanisms.
 5. Restrict access to sensitive files such as environment configuration files and phpinfo pages through web server configuration and access control policies.
 6. Conduct regular vulnerability assessments and penetration testing focused on VPN infrastructure and web-facing services.
 7. Educate security teams to recognize reconnaissance patterns and escalate alerts promptly to enable rapid response.
 8. Enforce multi-factor authentication (MFA) on VPN access to reduce risk from compromised credentials.
 9. Maintain updated threat intelligence feeds to stay informed about emerging exploits targeting Fortigate and related infrastructure.
 10. Consider deploying web application firewalls (WAF) to filter and block malicious HTTP requests targeting web interfaces and VPN portals.

 Affected Countries